-2020 \$'000 2019 \$'000
+2021 \$'000 2020 \$'000

 Movement in allowance for impairment

-Balance at 1 July (608) (639)
+Balance at 1 July (241) (608)

-Amounts written off against allowance 1,149 31
+Amounts written off against allowance 50 1,149

-Impairment loss recognised (782) -
+Net remeasurement of loss allowance 71 (782)

-Balance at 30 June (241) (608)
+Balance at 30 June (120) (241)

 8. INVENTORIES

 Inventories are measured at the lower of cost and net realisable value.
 The cost of inventories is based on average cost and includes expenditure incurred in acquiring the inventories, production and conversion costs, and other costs incurred in bringing them to their existing location and condition.
 In the case of manufactured inventories and work in progress, cost includes an appropriate share of production overheads based on normal operating capacity.